oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

    fall back to TCP/TLS and MUST NOT re-attempt QUIC for this session unless explicitly reconfigured by the application or user.
-3. If the client receives `MQTT.DISCONNECT` with Reason Code `0x8E` on a transport (MQTT 5.0 only), the client MUST close its local connection on that transport and MUST NOT send a new CONNECT on it for this session.
+3. If the client receives `MQTT.DISCONNECT` with Reason Code `0x8E` on a transport (MQTT 5.0 only), the client MUST close its local stream on that transport and MUST NOT send a new CONNECT on it for this session.
-   For MQTT 3.1.1, the client learns of takeover when the broker closes the connection on the losing transport without sending `MQTT.DISCONNECT`; the client MUST then close its local connection on that transport and MUST NOT send a new CONNECT on it for this session.
+   For MQTT 3.1.1, the client learns of takeover when the broker closes the stream on the losing transport without sending `MQTT.DISCONNECT`; the client MUST then close its local stream on that transport and MUST NOT send a new CONNECT on it for this session.

 These rules prevent livelock scenarios where the client and broker continuously